 The Supervisory Board should have an appropriate number of independent members (according to its own definition of appropriate), taking into account the shareholder structure.
+The Supervisory Board defines independence on the basis of the German Corporate Governance Code.
 More than half of the shareholder representatives should be independent of the Company and the Executive Board.
 Significant conflicts of interest that are not merely temporary should be avoided.
-No more than two former members of GRAMMER AG'S Executive Board are permitted to hold seats on the Supervisory Board.
+No more than two former members of GRAMMER AG's Executive Board are permitted to hold seats on the Supervisory Board.
 The members of the Supervisory Board should have sufficient time to exercise their mandate with the requisite regularity and diligence.